Show All Answers

 If the person is being held for a Class "B" or above charge, and the charge will be filed through Rockwall County, you may post a Cash Bond at Rowlett PD.
 Only cash will be accepted.
 If you would like to post a Surety Bond, then you may contact a Rockwall County Bail Bonds Company to post the bond.
 Dallas County Bonds will be accepted.

-For mosquito related service please submit a service request to the online Citizen Action Center, or Development Services at 972-412-6125.
+For restaurant or food facility service, please submit a service request to the online Citizen Action Center or contact Senior Health Specialist, Rodney Noles at 972-463-3961.

 There are three basic types of graffiti:

 You should, however, report incidents of graffiti on your property to 9-1-1.
 This will generate a police report and help the Police Department track activity patterns.
 That, in turn, influences our decisions on how to deploy our resources.
 Finally, experience shows that when graffiti is swiftly removed, within 48 hours of its occurrence, it is less likely to show up again in the same location.
 If the goal of the perpetrator is to gain attention, let’s deny them that and encourage them to move elsewhere.